Own-Data-Privateer/hoardy-web/tool/README.md

   - `--remap-id`
   : remap all URLs with an identity function; i.e. don't remap anything
   - `--remap-void`
-  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; the result will be self-contained
+  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; resulting web pages will be self-contained
   - `--remap-open, -k, --convert-links`
-  : point all available URLs present in input `PATH`s to their corresponding output paths, remap all unavailable URLs like `--remap-id` does; this is similar to `wget (-k|--convert-links)`
+  : point all URLs present in input `PATH`s and reachable from `--root`s in no more that `--depth` steps to their corresponding output paths, remap all other URLs like `--remap-id` does; this is similar to `wget (-k|--convert-links)`
   - `--remap-closed`
-  : remap all available URLs like `--remap-open` does, remap all unavailable URLs like `--remap-void` does; the result will be self-contained
+  : remap all reachable URLs like `--remap-open` does, remap all other URLs like `--remap-void` does; `export`ed `mirror`s will be self-contained
   - `--remap-all`
-  : remap all available URLs like `--remap-open` does, point each unavailable URL to a path produced by the current `--output` format for a trivial `GET <URL> -> 200 OK` reqres; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this allows `wrrarms export` to be used incrementally; the result will be self-contained (default)
+  : remap all reachable URLs like `--remap-open` does, point other URLs to paths produced by the current `--output` format for a corresponding trivial `GET <URL> -> 200 OK` reqres; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this allows `wrrarms export` to be used incrementally; `export`ed `mirror`s will be self-contained (default)

 - export targets (default: `net_url`s of all input `PATH`s):
   - `-r URL, --root URL`
   : recursion root; a URL which will be used as a root for recursive export; can be specified multiple times; if none are specified, then all URLs available from `PATH`s are treated as roots
   - `-d DEPTH, --depth DEPTH`
-  : maximum recursion depth level; the default is `0`, which means "documents and their resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion
+  : maximum recursion depth level; the default is `0`, which means "`--root` documents and their resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion

 - file system path ordering:
   - `--paths-given-order`